 August 2021 – Liquid Exchange (Japan)

 On August 18th 2021, Japanese exchange Liquid reportedly suspended asset deposits and withdrawals as its hot wallets have been hacked in a security breach.
-Affected coins in this hack were Bitcoin, Ethereum, Tron and XRP to the total amount of roughly $74 million (USD) at the time.
+Affected coins in this hack were Bitcoin, Ethereum, Tron and XRP to the total amount of approximately $97 million (according to Elliptic’s analysis)

 April 2021 – EasyFi

 This is a decentralized finance (DeFi) Polygon Network-powered protocol, which has reported suffered a hack of over $80 million.

 The largest Turkish crypto exchange vanished after reports about suspicious transactions.
 Allegedly, the founder took off with $2 billion USD of customers money and fled to Albania.